Stouts – U.S. Open Beer Championship

 Perceived Hop Aroma & Flavor: Very low to medium, with floral, citrus or herbal qualities.

-Perceived Bitterness: Medium, and should not overwhelm the overall balance.
+Perceived Bitterness: Medium and should not overwhelm the overall balance.
 The bitterness may be higher in darker versions while maintaining balance with sweet malt.

 Body: Full